Posts

 Image

-Did anyone want to throw the covers back over their head when waking up this morning?
+Did anyone else want to throw the covers back over their head when waking up this morning?
 I did.
-Our spring break went way too fast this year.
-I let our once rigid routine fade away into a distant memory.
-It was nice.
-I enjoyed staying up way too late eating popcorn and watching movies with the kids.
-It was nice to trade in the homework for long bike rides and walks along the beach (another post).
-I suppose it's time to get back to the ol ' routine.
+Spring Break went WAY too fast this year.
+I let our once rigid routine fade into a distant memory for a while, and it was nice.
+We stayed up way too late eating popcorn and watching movies.
+We traded homework for long bike rides and walks along the beach.
+But I suppose it's time to get back to the ol' routine.
 Darn it!
-Before the kids left for break Britley's first grade class got to go on a field trip to the zoo.
-Britley begged me to volunteer as one of the chaperons.
-After looking into her pleading eyes I actually considered it but then came to my senses.
-I've tried that in the past (her older siblings) and I always end up with a pounding headache from the (what seems to be an eternal) bus ride home.
-There's always a kid or two or three or four with high pitched, l-o-u-d voices.
+Before the kids left for break, Britley's first-grade class had a field trip to the zoo.
+Britley begged me to volunteer as one of the chaperones.
+I looked into those pleading little eyes and actually considered it...
+Then I came to my senses.
+I've tried the whole field trip bus thing with her older siblings.
+Somehow I always end up with a pounding headache from what feels like an eternal bus ride home surrounded by a kid...or two or three or four...with very high-pitched, l-o-u-d voices.
 I know.
 I'm pathetic.
-I compromised h
+So we compromised.
+I told Britley I'd meet...

 Image